 Christmas in Mexico is similar yet different from the U.S. depending on what part of the country you live in.
 Large cities such as Guadalajara tend to have a similar U.S. like frenzied shopping atmosphere, but Christmas in smaller towns and villages is quite distinct.
 There is much less emphasis on gifts and more emphasis on the family celebrations and traditions surrounding Christmas.
 I took an informal poll of my ESL students to see what family gifts they were giving for Christmas and was charmed with the simple answers – a bottle of cologne, a shirt, a pair of shoes, a necklace, etc. – reminiscent of the U.S. years ago.
-Most of them also indicated that they buy their presents right before December 24, making the last days of the run up to Christmas a good time to avoid shopping!
-While the Christmas decorations are up and there is definite uptick in traffic and foot traffic in stores, there is notable absence of holiday frenzy in the village.
+Most of them also indicated that they buy their presents right before December 24, making the last days of the run-up to Christmas a good time to avoid shopping!
+While the Christmas decorations are up and there is a definite uptick in traffic and foot traffic in stores, there is a notable absence of holiday frenzy in the village.

 Mexican Christmas celebrations begin on December 16 with posadas commemorating Mary and Joseph’s search for a place for their child to be born.
-The neighborhood processions composed of children and adults and often featuring Mary and Joseph riding on donkeys go to various houses asking for shelter and are turned away until they reach the one pre-arranged house that accepts them and provides a party with food, drink, and piñatas.
+The neighborhood processions composed of children and adults and often featuring Mary and Joseph riding on donkeys go to various houses asking for shelter and are turned away until they reach the one pre-arranged house that accepts them and provides a party with food, drinks, and piñatas.

 Today, there are also many variations on the posada for adults and children, which are basically Christmas parties.

-At Lakeside expats are welcome to join in the processions and it’s great fun to sing along with the piñata song as children take turns hitting it blindfolded with various accommodations made by the adults depending on the age/height of the child.
+At Lakeside, expats are welcome to join in the processions and it’s great fun to sing along with the piñata song as children take turns hitting it blindfolded with various accommodations made by the adults depending on the age/height of the child.
 Each child’s turn lasts as long as it takes to sing the piñata song.